Lorrie Fair: Club career

 Fair played for the Philadelphia Charge in the WUSA (2001–2003), Olympique Lyonnais in Lyon, France (2005), and Chelsea FC in the UK (2008–2009).

 Lorrie, Ronnie and their older brother, Greg all got their start and played for many years in AYSO Region 43.

 She most recently played for Chelsea in the FA Women's Premier League.
 On February 1, 2008, it was announced that Fair had signed for Chelsea Ladies as a player, for whom she had been working solely as an ambassador up to that point.
 Fair vowed to continue her work with the club at grass roots level.
 The move was significant as she became the first American international to sign for a club in the Women's Premier League.
 Fair suffered a serious cruciate ligament injury in May 2008, which ruled her out of the following season.

 Personal life

 Her work in the sport for development field has been ongoing since the age of 16.
 She is an athlete ambassador for Right To Play and Show Racism the Red Card.
 She also serves in the Sport Envoy Program run by the US State Department in conjunction with the US Soccer Federation, going on envoys abroad to promote healthy lifestyles, and sport for diplomacy.

+Since 2015, Fair has been married to Jason Allen.

 Since 2008, Fair has worked with several projects, such as Charlize Theron's Africa Outreach Project and her own Kickabout Africa 2010 project, to promote development efforts in Africa.

+Fair, along with her twin sister Ronnie, is part of the ownership group of Angel City FC of the National Women's Soccer League.